 By making a properly made submission about an application, a submitter gains the right to appeal to the Planning and Environment Court (the court) about any decision made by the assessment manager about the application.

-For further information please refer to chapter 6, part 4, division 3 of the Sustainable Planning Act 2009, or the Department of Infrastructure, Local Government and Planning fact sheet – making a submission about a development application.
+For further information please refer to chapter 6, part 4, division 3 of the Sustainable Planning Act 2009 or section 53 of the Planning Act 2016 and part 4 of the Development Assessment Rules.
 Alternatively, contact Council on (07) 5424 4000.